 It has been a stormy week for those of us here in the high desert.
 Corona cases jumped from 4 to 41 in our state one weeks time.
 We have been sent home & stayed home, social distancing for a … Continue reading

 I make potting mix every year for my greenhouse seedlings.
-I have written about it many times here & here, but every year I refine it, learn more, change things, or get my hands on something new.
-This year I learned it is probably best to gather my ingredients in the fall, when it is warm and lovely and my compost is harvestable and not freezing as it is today.
+I also make mixes for my mom’s raised garden beds, (at home I grow in the ground and do things a bit differently for that).
+I have written about making potting soil many times here & here, but every year I refine it, learn more, change things, or get my hands on something new.

 I get all this stuff in advance and store it in bins so everything is ready to go when I need to mix.

-Here is my the recipe I use, from my Alma Matar, CASFS.
+Here is my the recipe I use, adapted from my Alma Matar, CASFS.

-It is a parts recipe, but if you use a 5 gallon bucket as your measuring cup and follow this recipe you will get a full wheel burrow, which will be enough soil for 6 2x1ft seedling trays.
+It is a parts recipe, but if you use a 5 gallon bucket as your measuring cup and follow this recipe you will get a full wheel burrow, which will be enough soil for 10 flats of 2 inch pots or 6 homemade wooden 2x1ft seedling trays.